hexalang/Hexa/docs/reference.md

 	guard let name, let age, age >= 18 else {
 		throw Error("Invalid input")
 	}

 	// Both `name` and `age` are non-null and validated console.log("{name} is {age} years old")
 }

 // Guard in loops
 for item in items {
-	guard let item, item.isValid else {
+	// NOTE that bindings in guard are visible outside the guard, in the outer scope, but not in the `else` block guard let item, item.isValid else {
 		continue // Skip null and invalid items
 	}

 	process(item)
+}

+// The "Double Negative" aka `or` operator is not allowed in the guard conditions
+// guard x < 0 or y < 0 else { // Error: `or` not allowed (escape hatch: `or` is allowed in `()` parentheses)
+// Logical inversion (De Morgan's Law) makes the failure state hard to read
+// }
+// The above reads as "guard that x is negative OR y is negative... else fail" which is a double negative

+// Instead, use positive conditions with implicit `and` (comma-separated) guard x >= 0, y >= 0 else {
+	return // Early exit if any condition fails
 }
 ```